trackanstian/ChatRange-Public/README.md

 ### Example command to run the project (Linux)
     streamlit run Start.py

+Navigate to the Network URL in your browser.

 ## Configuration
 Information about any configuration settings and how to modify them.